eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 To reduce this risk, operators SHOULD minimize the time window between when an Attester becomes operational with its `BF` and when a Verifier is available to appraise its evidence.

+## Enforcing Factor Structure

+The protocol's security model requires the Binding Factor to provide high entropy (at least 128 bits) while the Instance Factor (IF) provides unique, verifiable identification.
+These serve distinct architectural roles.
+Verifiers MUST validate that `IF` conform to expected structural patterns for the claimed Instance Factor Pattern (IFP).
+An `IF` that appears to be random entropy rather than a structured identifier indicates either a protocol violation or a provisioning failure and MUST result in attestation rejection.
+This enforcement mechanism provides operational defense against misconfigurations where both factors might be derived from shared entropy sources, as such misconfigurations would produce `IF` that fail structural validation

 ## Threat Models {#threat-models}

 ECA is designed to address two key threat models: the **Network Attacker** (a Dolev-Yao-style MiTM who controls communication but not participant state) and the **Malicious Provider** (a privileged insider with control-plane access).
-Analysis from an exploratory ProVerif model suggests that the protocol, as modelled, defeats the Network Attacker through its cryptographic binding and joint possession proofs.
+Preliminary analysis from an exploratory ProVerif model suggests that the protocol, as modelled, defeats the Network Attacker through its cryptographic binding and joint possession proofs.

 The choice of Instance Factor Pattern directly maps to the desired security goals:
 -   **IFP Patterns B and C** are sufficient for workload portability and standardization.
 They protect against Network Attackers but assume the underlying infrastructure provider is trusted.